-Runners may register for one of the Soldier Marathon races on RunSignUp.com from January 15, 2018 to Tuesday, November 13, 2018 or in person at the National Infantry Museum on Friday, November 16th between 11:00 a.m. and 7:30 a.m. and Saturday, November 17th between 6:00 a.m. to 7:45 a.m.
+Online registration for the Soldier Marathon races is on Active.com until Monday, November 12.
+Afterwards it’s in person at the National Infantry Museum on Friday, November 17th between 11:00 a.m. and 7:30 a.m. and Saturday, November 17 between 6:00 a.m. to 7:45 a.m.
 You may pay at the Museum with cash, check or credit/debit card.
+A runner’s friend or family member may pick up the runner’s race packet with a copy of the runner’s ID and a waiver signed by the runner.
+A copy of the waiver may be downloaded from the website at soldiermarathon.com under the tab Event Info.

-Runners may pick up their race bibs, t-shirts and other race information at the National Infantry Museum on Friday, November 16th, between 11:00 a.m. and 7:30 p.m. as well as on Race Day, Saturday morning, November 17th, between 6:00 a.m. and 7:45 a.m.
-A friend of the runner can also pickup, with a copy of the runner’s ID and the runner’s signed waiver.
-A waiver can be found at soldiermarathon.com
+Runners may pick up their race bibs, t-shirts, hats, posters, Fallen Hero bibs and other race information at the National Infantry Museum on Friday, November 16, between 11:00 a.m. and 7:30 p.m. as well as on Race Day, Saturday morning, between 6:00 a.m. and 7:45 a.m.

 Saturday, November 17, 2018 at 8:00 a.m.
 EST. Please arrive early to park.